department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 You don’t need to do anything while you’re waiting unless we send you a letter asking for more information.
 If we schedule exams for you, be sure not to miss them.

+### What's the status of my application?
+If you're signed into Vets.gov, you can find out here:

 <a class="usa-button-primary" href="/track-claims">Track the Status of Your Claim</a>

 <span id="days-to-complete-claim"></span>